FarmData2/FarmData2/CONTRIBUTING.md

 Maintainer will review (or assign reviewers) and then take one of three actions

 - If everything looks good, they will merge your changes into the `development` branch.
-- If they have questions or would like to see additional changes they will comment on the pull request and mark it as a draft pull request again.
-In this case you will want to review the feedback and respond to it in the comments and/or by making additional changes ([Step #5](#5-make-and-test-your-changes) and [Step #6](#6-commit-your-changes-to-your-feature-branch)) and pushing them ([Step #7](#7-push-your-feature-branch)) to update your pull request.
+- If they have questions or want to see further changes they will comment on the pull request and mark it as a draft pull request again.
+In this case you will want to review the feedback and respond to it in the comments or by making more changes ([Step #5](#5-make-and-test-your-changes) and [Step #6](#6-commit-your-changes-to-your-feature-branch)) and pushing them ([Step #7](#7-push-your-feature-branch)) to update your pull request.
 - If the maintainers determine that your pull request is not suitable for merging into development (even with changes), they will close the pull request with a comment explaining their decision.

 ### 12. Respond to comments, suggestions, requests for changes

-Monitor your pull request for comments, feedback or questions from the maintainers and respond to them in a timely manner.
-This may require you to make additional changes ([Step #5](#5-make-and-test-your-changes) and [Step #6](#6-commit-your-changes-to-your-feature-branch)) and to push them ([Step #7](#7-push-your-feature-branch)) to update your pull request.
-When you think your pull request has addressed all of the changes requested by the maintainers, you should merge the `development` branch again ([Step #10](#10-merge-development-branch-into-your-feature-branch)) and mark your pull request as ready for review again ([Step #11](#11-mark-your-pull-request-as-ready-for-review))
+Review your pull request for comments, feedback or questions from the maintainers and respond to them.
+This might require you to make more changes ([Step #5](#5-make-and-test-your-changes) and [Step #6](#6-commit-your-changes-to-your-feature-branch)) and to push them ([Step #7](#7-push-your-feature-branch)) to update your pull request.
+When your pull request has addressed all the changes requested by the maintainers, merge the `development` branch again ([Step #10](#10-merge-development-branch-into-your-feature-branch)) and mark your pull request as ready for review ([Step #11](#11-mark-your-pull-request-as-ready-for-review))